 When Halifax historian Helena Whitbread was working on the diaries of Anne Lister, a 19th-century local landowner, in the 1980s she was surprised to discover that some sections of the diaries were written in code.

 It turned out that once decoded, these sections provided an astonishing source.
 They documented in detail, Lister’s explicit sexual activities with a number of women, which culminated in her “marriage” to Ann Walker in 1834 at Holy Trinity Church in York.
-Lister’s life and exploits are currently being celebrated in an HBO/BBC drama starring Suranne Jones in the title role.
+Lister’s life and exploits are celebrated in an HBO/BBC drama starring Suranne Jones in the title role.

 Shattering traditional ideas

 While it is extraordinary to find material which shatters traditional ideas and beliefs about 19th-century women and their sexuality, there is more to Lister than her lesbianism.
 She was an astute landowner, developer, mountaineer and politician.
 Her refusal to bow to public conventions regarding her sexuality (she dressed in a “masculine” fashion, celebrated her liaisons publicly, and was known locally as “Gentleman Jack”) were equally relevant to other areas of her life, in particular her politics.

 From an early age Lister had shown a lively interest in current affairs, and she remained an active and committed Tory all her life.
 But it was her succession to the Shibden Hall estate in Halifax in 1826 that meant she had the money, power and influence to indulge her passion for politics.
 The 1832 Reform Act provided the borough of Halifax with two seats and from the outset was dominated by the local Liberal interest, with radicals also having a foothold.
 Charles Wood, later Viscount Halifax, first became MP in 1832 and remained the sitting member until 1865, first as a Whig but later as a Liberal.
 For the Tory party, this was not fertile ground.